ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 ## Run the reference application in IBM Cloud

 To run the sample applications you will need to configure your Bluemix environment for the Kubernetes and Microservices runtimes.
-Additionally you will need to configure your system to run the iOS and Web Application tier as well.

 ### Step 1: Environment Setup

 #### Prerequisites

+If you plan to run the application locally, please install the following software on your workstation.
+Otherwise, you can proceed to next step if you are only interested in deploying to IBM Cloud.

 - Install Java JDK 1.8 and ensure it is available in your PATH
 - [Install Node.js](https://nodejs.org/) version 0.12.0 or version 4.x